yufiievershade/Left-4-Dead-2-Archipelago/README.md

 7. Finally, you can put your client file wherever.
 Just make sure you know your slot name and your archipelago.gg:(numbers) before you use it.

+# For testing the Public Build, be aware that you are required to play in the Archipelago mutation, otherwise, scripts will not run and you will be playing Vanilla.